domax/email-bridge/README.md

 `inbox.script` configuration property.
 Positional arguments of this script are received file names (w/o paths) in order they were received and extracted from email attachments.
-Environment variables are system ones plus values from this config file, which names are property names that are upper-cased and dot-to-underscore replaced, so that e.g. property with name "inbox.script" will be represented as environment variable with name "INBOX_SCRIPT".
+Environment variables are system ones plus values from configuration file, which names are property names that are upper-cased and dot-to-underscore replaced, so that e.g. property with name `inbox.script` will be represented as environment variable with name `INBOX_SCRIPT`.

 You can find demo script [`inbox-demo.sh`](data/inbox-demo.sh) in `data` folder.
 This script does nothing, just prints some info into application log.